 CCD's educational programs are designed to enrich the social, civic and economic fabric of our community, nation and world.
 Through innovation, open exploration of ideas and preparation of a well-trained workforce, CCD enriches our democracy and supports a vibrant local economy.
 Programs and strategies that promote access—as well as academic and personal success for underserved students—are the foundation of CCD operations.

 CCD is dedicated to expanding access, particularly for underserved first-generation and minority students.
-Nearly 50 percent of CCD students are first-generation and over 60 percent qualify for financial aid.
+More than 60% percent of CCD students are first-generation and over 80 percent qualify for financial aid.
 At CCD, students have the opportunity to become the person they aspire to be — to reach and strive to improve their lives and make their dreams a reality.

 - Access and opportunities for nontraditional students